SAP-samples/teched2023-AI261/exercises/ex2/README.md

 # Exercise 2 - Add/ Update influencer or calculation nodes in the model during simulations.

 To add, modify, or remove a type or value for an influencer or adjust related calculation nodes, ‘Modeling’ must be triggered to do so.
-For instance, say after running simulation once, you want to add a new node to derive profit margins, all respective nodes including the influencers must be located and associated relations should be adjusted with this new nodein the respective model that is been used for simulations.
+For instance, say after running simulation once, you want to add a new node to derive profit margins, all respective nodes including the influencers must be located and associated relations should be adjusted with this new node in the respective model that is been used for simulations.
 To accomplish this, user can use the steps below:

 ## Step 1:Click "Modelling"
 <img width="388" alt="image" src="https://media.github.tools.sap/user/91287/files/8dab6ca0-e0a0-43c1-84f7-847a6056ac21">